 Dynamic ropes are very durable.
 Despite what you might see in action movies, they don’t break under normal use.
 They are constructed with a tightly braided sheath (the coloured part) that protects the load-bearing core, and manufacturers must test them rigorously and systematically.
 Note that MEC also carries static ropes.
 These have very little stretch and are not used for climbing, only for hauling gear or in rescue situations where there is no chance that a fall will shockload them.

 Ropes used exclusively for gyms or for crossing short sections of glaciers can be shorter.
-40-meter ropes are the norm for most indoor climbing gyms.
+At most indoor climbing gyms, 40-meter ropes are the norm.

 Climbing ropes are categorized into three types based on their diameter and intended use.
 You can identify the category of a rope by looking at the symbol marked on the tape at either end.

-With a diameter around 9 to 11mm, these ropes are intended to be used individually for all around climbing and top-roping.
+With most diameters around 9 to 10.5mm (even as thin as 8.6mm), these ropes are intended to be used individually for all around climbing and top-roping.
 Their relatively fat diameter makes them durable to stand up to abrasion and withstand more test falls.
 The thicker ropes in this category (above 10mm) are good for high-abrasion situations (top-roping) and are the best choice for your first rope.
-Thinner ropes (10mm and under) suit alpine climbs, hard redpoints, and long pitches.
+Thinner ropes (9.5mm and under) suit alpine climbs, hard redpoints and long pitches.
 They weigh less and are less bulky, but are rated to withstand fewer successive test falls.

-Found in diameters from 8 to 9mm, half ropes (sometimes called double ropes) are always used in pairs.
-They are clipped into protection alternately, one line at a time, to keep the ropes running straight to limit rope drag over bulges, overhangs, and traverses, and to minimize impact force.
+Found in diameters from 7.1 to 9.2mm, half ropes (sometimes called double ropes) are always used in pairs.
+They are clipped into protection alternately, one line at a time, to keep the ropes running straight to limit rope drag over bulges, overhangs and traverses, and to minimize impact force.
 Another advantage is that you can descend with a full rope length when you rappel.
-Two ropes are also less likely to be cut by falling rock, ice, or sharp edges, and, when used properly, half ropes deliver significantly less impact force then a single rope.
+Two ropes are also less likely to be cut by falling rock, ice or sharp edges, and when used properly, half ropes deliver significantly less impact force than a single rope.
 Purchase pairs in two distinct colours for efficient use and ease of organization.
 Although a pair of thin ropes weighs more than a single rope, the weight can be shared among partners, and in some situations (glacier travel) a single half rope can be used as an ultra-light option.